rekketio/rekketio/readme.md

 - 👋 Hi, I’m @rekketio.
 Danya, 19 y.o from Pskov, Russia
 - 👀 I’m interested in c/c++/c#, gamedev, 3d visual and other
-- 🌱 I’m currently working on a 3D PVP Medieval fantasy game as 3D Designer
+- 🌱 I’m working on couple of projects, that are private for now.
 - 📫 You can reach me: rekketio@gmail.com / Telegram: @rekketio